Introduction

 Step 2: Select the time range

-Enter start and end date in the respective boxes or use the calendar tool.
-Valid dates are highlighted in the calendar tool, starting 2006-03-01.
+Enter the Start date and End date in the respective boxes, or use the calendar tool, available to the right of the entry boxes, to select the dates.
+Valid dates are highlighted in the calendar tool, starting from 2006-03-01.

 Note that a calculation for one single day may take up to 24 minutes on a single CPU (or less if all CPUs are available for the job) and waiting time can occur in case of several concurrent calculations.